Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

 - projs_split.json contains the train/validation/test split and was also taken from the CoqGym project.
 We modified the train and validation split slightly but left the test split untouched.
 - json_data/ folder is cleaned for our purposes CoqGym dataset https://zenodo.org/records/8101883.
 This is the folder with JSON files that contain pre-extracted theorems and proofs from corresponding Coq source files from coq_projects/ directory.
 ## Repository Structure
 - coq_projects -> contains Coq projects.
-That is our training, validation, and test data.
+This is our training, validation, and test data.
 It also contains a Makefile with which we can build these projects.
 - json_data -> contains cleaned JSON files from CoqGym dataset with extracted theorems and proofs.
 - scripts/ -> contains scripts used in our work.
 - notebooks/ -> contains notebooks used in our work.
 Note that generating_proofs.py, training_model.py, training_tokenizer.py scripts are just script versions of the notebooks.
 - configs/ -> contains config files for generating_proofs.py, training_model.py, training_tokenizer.py scripts (and corresponding notebooks).
 - projs_split.json -> contains train/validation/test split.
-- datasets/ -> contains datasets we use for training.
+- datasets/ -> contains datasets that we use for training.
 - training_logs -> contains training logs in the form of JSON files.
 - tensorboard_runs -> contain training logs in the form of tensorboard.
 - images/ -> contains images we used in our thesis.
-- theorems/ -> contains theorem datasets. test_theorems.json contains all theorems (except removed structures like Instance). test_theorems_trunc.json is out "trunc" dataset, test_theorems_comp.json is our "comp" dataset.
+- theorems/ -> contains theorem datasets. test_theorems.json contains all theorems (except removed structures like Instance). test_theorems_trunc.json is our "trunc" dataset, test_theorems_comp.json is our "comp" dataset.
 - generated_proofs -> contains generated proofs.
 - tested_proofs -> contains tested proofs and error messages.
 ## Workflow